Honorary Consulate of Georgia in Luxembourg

 Istanbul buffer day

-Intentionally built as a weather buffer and consolidation phase.
-Participants may explore Istanbul, a city where Europe and Asia meet.
+A full day in Istanbul as a weather buffer and consolidation phase.
+Participants may explore the city where Europe and Asia meet.
 Pilots exchange experiences, refine fuel strategies, and align expectations for the Black Sea crossing.

 5. 2 Sep

 The true start of the expedition phase.
-The recommended routing follows the northern shores of Turkey along the Black Sea.
-A key highlight is the Engiz (LTFI) fuel stop, where on-site AVGAS and MOGAS delivery is arranged — a rare example of expedition-style logistics in European general aviation.
-Arrival in Batumi marks entry into Georgia.
+The recommended routing follows Turkey's northern shores along the Black Sea.
+A key logistical highlight is the fuel stop at Engiz (LTFI), where dedicated AVGAS and MOGAS delivery is being arranged — a good example of the expedition-style logistics required to bring a diverse fleet of general aviation aircraft across Europe.

 6. 3 Sep